StefanoPernat/iOS-Programming/README.md

 ## Saving, Loading, and Application States

 In this chapter I learned about NSCoding protocol and how to implement its methods for archiving purposes, (like java serialization)
-I lerned also a little bit of Application sandbox, I constructed successfully an url that points to the Documents directory of the application sandbox for saving items on the filesystem
+I learned also a little bit of Application sandbox, I constructed successfully an url that points to the Documents directory of the application sandbox for saving items on the filesystem

+I learned also about application state transitions.

+> **Bronze Challenge**: Instead of saving each item image as JPEG, save it as PNG